tskit-dev/msprime/docs/interchange.rst

 Mutation Table
 --------------

-A **mutation** defines a change of mutational state on a tree at a particular site.
+A **mutation** defines a change of allelic state on a tree at a particular site.
 The mutation table contains five columns, of which ``site``, ``node`` and ``derived_state`` are mandatory.